pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

    .. py:attribute:: doc

-      A :py:class:Document object representing the user's profile.
+      A :py:class:`Document` object representing the user's profile.
 In PyOfWave, this isn't expected to be anything, but gadgets will have expectations and other servers.
 I discuss these required annotations in my Federation Format standard (in repository docs/protocols/